aametwally/Halstead-Complexity-Measures/README.md

 # Calculate Halstead Complexity Measures

-This project is intended to calculate the Halstead complexity measures which are software metrics introduced by Maurice Howard Halstead in 1977.
+This project is intended to calculate the Halstead complexity measures using the ASTParser.
+Halstead Complexity measures are software metrics introduced by Maurice Howard Halstead in 1977.
 These metrics are computed statically, without program execution.
-More information can be found on the wikipedia page: (https://en.wikipedia.org/wiki/Halstead_complexity_measures)
+More information can be found on the wikipedia page: (https://en.wikipedia.org/wiki/Halstead_complexity_measures).

 ##Calculation